MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 | **debug**       | bool    | unspecified | specific to jdbc                                                                        |
 | **logfile**     | string  | unspecified | specific to jdbc                                                                        |

-The rules for interpreting parameter **host** are complicated and described in the next sections.
+The rules for interpreting parameter **host** are complicated and are described in the next sections.

+The default value for parameter **port** is listed 'not present'.
+Implementations MAY use an otherwise illegal value to represent this, such as 0 or -1, but they SHOULD never allow the user to set it to this value.

 Some default values have been left unspecified because they vary between the existing implementations.
-The most problematic of these are **user** and **password**, which sometimes default to monetdb/monetdb and sometimes to the empty string / not present.
+The most problematic of these are **user** and **password**, which sometimes default to monetdb/monetdb and sometimes to no value.

 Parameter **fetchsize** is a true alias for **replysize**.
 This means that whenever an implementation encounters **fetchsize**, it should treat it as